-After Wisdom Tooth (Third Molar) Removal
+After Wisdom Tooth (Third Molar) Removal | Encino

 Immediately Following Surgery

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
-Gauzes pad placed over the surgical area should be kept in place for the first two hours after surgery.
-The gauze pads should be changed every 30 minutes.
+Gauze pads placed over the surgical area should be kept in place for the first two hours after surgery.
+The gauze pads should be changed every 30 minutes thereafter.
 The gauze pad should be removed slowly and discarded.
 Patients must not spit it out or rinse after removing the gauze pads.
-Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
+Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for 30 minutes.
 Repeat if necessary.

 Patient should not rinse or brush for the first 24 hours.
 Vigorous mouth rinsing or touching the wound area following surgery should be avoided.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

 Ice packs and compression dressing may be provided to patients if they are indicated after surgery.
-If ice packs are not available they can be made using Jip Lock baggies filled with ice and then wrapped in a dish towel.
-Ice packs should be applied on the face over the surgical site to keep swelling and pain to a minimum and reduce pain.
-These packs should be used 20 minutes on and twenty minutes off as much as possible for the first 36 hours.
+If ice packs are not available, they can be made using Zip Lock baggies filled with ice and then wrapped in a dish towel.
+Ice packs should be applied on the face over the surgical site to keep swelling and pain to a minimum.
+These packs should be used 20 minutes on and 20 minutes off as much as possible for the first 36 hours.
 If a compression dressing was provided, patients should sleep with the dressing.
 The ice does not need to be used while sleeping.
 After 36 hours, ice has little beneficial effect on swelling.

 Bruising and Discoloration